 Bushcraft includes basic instructions for lighting and maintaining a fire, chopping wood and felling trees, creating a warm shelter, using knives and axes safely, finding plants and animals important for survival, cooking in the outdoors, and making tools, ropes, and so much more.

 The Knot Tying Bible: Climbing, Camping, Sailing, Fishing, EverydayThe Knot Tying Bible is an important guide to have, even in everyday normal life.
-You never know when you’ll need to tie a knot, and as crazy as it sounds you’ll be able to impress people with your knot tying skills.
+You never know when you’ll need to tie a knot and as crazy as it sounds you’ll be able to impress people with your knot tying skills!

-In this book you will learn everything from tying knots to haul logs, securing the canoe, even to wrapping a present.
+In this book you will learn everything from tying knots to haul logs, securing a canoe, even to wrapping a present.
 This book is great for beginners and experienced rope users who can enjoy new knot challenges and discoveries.